Below we list the tools and innovations from the RStudio Conference in Austin, Texas that we found the most useful and exciting.

 Joe Cheng, CTO at RStudio, gave a great talk on Shiny in production and introduced several new tools as well as old suggestions for profiling and preparing your shiny apps for production.
 These include:

-• Plot caching in your shiny apps: this was an exciting development for apps that prepare and show the same plots over and over.
+package (which has been around awhile) for identifying slow processes in your apps - Plot caching in your shiny apps: this was an exciting development for apps that prepare and show the same plots over and over.
 A great addition and easy to implement.

 You can find the Shiny in Production book here.